georglauterbach/uncore/documentation/content/building_and_running.md

 The kernel is compiled against special targets.
 These targets is located under `kernel/build/targets/`.
 Our custom targets do not provide a standard library - obviously.
 To get an overview, you may visit [the `rustc` target specification page on GitHub][rustc-target-specification].
 To get an overview over all target options, [the Rust documentation on the associated `#!rust struct`][rustc-target-options] has you covered.

 !!! danger "`.cargo/config.toml` And Its Fallacies"
-    Note that we do not use a `kernel/.cargo/config.toml` file.
-Using this file can mess with the defaults for build / run targets and this may lead to very unpleasant outputs.
-We rather write the target for each compilation explicitly when writing the command.
+    Note that we use a `kernel/.cargo/config.toml` file.
+Using this file generally messes with the defaults for build and run targets and this may lead to very unpleasant outputs.
+You will therefore, and of course, for convenience, use the scripts under `scripts/` or [Just] to build, run and test your code.
+A `runner` target has been provided to enable testing.
+More on this is explained on the [Testing][docs-testing] page.

 First of all, if you're using [Just], make yourself familiar with all recipes by running `#!bash just help`.
 The kernel itself is compiled by running